unicef/publicgoods-toolkit/procurement.md

 during that process but many points are also relevant in non-RFP requiring situations.

-First, it's essential to [include the requirement for open source development and final product in the RFP stage](https://github.com/unicef/publicgoods-toolkit/blob/main/interviews/george-gelaga-king.md).
+First, it's essential to [include the requirement for open-source development and final product in the RFP stage](https://github.com/unicef/publicgoods-toolkit/blob/main/interviews/george-gelaga-king.md).

 A common pitfall in procurement is beginning an RFI and RFP process